Safe Return to Play & Recess Guidelines

 Playworks is helping schools continue to reimagine recess.

-For the past 24 years, Playworks has partnered with elementary schools to help kids stay active and build valuable social-emotional skills through play.
+For the past 24 years, Playworks has partnered with elementary schools to help kids stay active and build valuable skills through play.
 As schools prepare re-opening plans, we want to help provide resources for implementing both in-school and virtual play or recess experiences.
 We developed Recess Guidelines to include options for what recess could look like based on CDC and state guidelines as of July 2020.
 We know states, districts, and individual schools are developing many plans for reopening, and no matter what variation of online or in-person experiences they offer next school year, Playworks is here to help.

 View the Recess Guidelines